ryanmdo/BIC-Scraper/README.md

 bitinfocharts-price-scraper(bic-scraper) is a basic web application that scrapes prices off of bitinfocharts.com and generates a table of prices.

 The final functionality of this app will ideally to be a complete web application that can run on a raspberry pi and automatically retreive prices.
 Then it visualizes the data for the user.
-As of now, this is in an extremely early stage, and it barely achieves the bare minumum functionality necessary.
+As of now, this is in an extremely early stage, and it barely achieves the basic required functionality.

 ### Example